-If the squid got too close, players could give him "the slip" as a last resort by quickly turning around and swimming the other way.
+If the octopus got too close, players could give him "the slip" as a last resort by quickly turning around and swimming the other way.
 This could create some very tense and exciting moments

 The "Friends of Dolphins" and "Secret Society of Dolphins"